yuefanhao/SuperPoint-SuperGlue-TensorRT/README.md

 | SuperPoint (237 points)|         |         |             |             |               |
 | SuperGlue (256 dims)   |         |         |             |             |               |

+* When first run the inference, there will cost a lot of time in engine buiding and context init.
+So the speed baseline will only statistic except the first.

 - [ ] Compare the performance and speed with the offical [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork).